-How do you spot the signs abuse?
+How do you spot signs of abuse?

 The hardest abuse to recognise is the kind that doesn’t leave a bruise.